 The Civil War and the subsequent abolition of slavery altered the prosperous and patrician lifestyle of the plantation owners forever.
 As the freed slaves in Mitchelville attempted to grow Sea Island cotton, the boll weevil proved to be even more devastating.
 Consequently, Hilton Head Island lapsed into obscurity, remaining isolated for over 90 years.

 During this period, the Island maintained a small population of mostly the descendants of former slaves.
 They survived modestly on small farms and as hunters and fisherman.
 Their Gullah culture and language survive today as a living legacy of their strength and perseverance.

 In the late 1940’s, the Island experienced a sort of re-birth when a group of timbermen recognized great potential in the Island’s tall, straight pines.
 Popularly called sea pines, the trees produced lumber for a variety of uses.

 The First Resort

-In 1956, Charles Fraser, son of one of the families that owned the Island, realized that Hilton Head Island had more to offer than just timber.
+In 1956, Charles Fraser, son of one of the families that owned most of the Island, realized that Hilton Head had more to offer than just timber.
 Armed with vision, energy, modern air conditioning and investment dollars, he created a master plan for a resort community.
 His efforts were aided by the construction of a bridge to the mainland the same year.
-The first of the Hilton Head family resorts, Sea Pines Plantation became the prototype of the modern resort community, now copied around the world.
+The first of the Hilton Head family resorts—Sea Pines Plantation—became the prototype of the modern resort community, now copied around the world.

 Despite this development, much of the Island remains as it was when sighted from William Hilton’s ship more than 300 years ago.
 Hilton Head Island’s natural beauty, spectacular seascapes, exceptional ecology and South Carolina historical sites now beckon a new generation of explorers.